My first day at the Royal Opera House

 In the morning I sat in on the Stage and Piano rehearsal for the Sicilian Vespers (Verdi) that will open in two weeks.
-Not a lot seems to be happening on the surface… apart from a tonne of people doing stuff… There’s at least 50 people on stage: dancers, singers, a small child, tech, crew, stage manager, another 30 in the auditorium, lighting, director, assistants, coaches, etc. It takes 90 minutes just to do three runs of the overture (c.5 mins music), mainly because of the number of people and tech involved.
+Not a lot seems to be happening on the surface… apart from a tonne of people doing stuff… There’s at least 50 people on stage: dancers, singers, a small child, tech, crew, stage manager, another 30 in the auditorium, artistic lighting design, director, assistants, coaches, etc. It takes 90 minutes just to do three runs of the overture (c.5 mins music), mainly because of the number of people and tech involved.
 I have to admit I think the production may be a little dated, but the set is wonderful, performances great, and in just fine minutes of the overture I already see a ballerina get raped (opera-thesp-style), with her toes always perfectly pointed, and a grown man get chased away by a small boy with a wooden sword….
 In the background the big-brother tannoy calls for people to go to gun operation training and others to be fitted for wigs.
 I stumbled out, via taking a wrong turn and ending up in an aircraft hanger full of a blood-splattered Elektra set.
 This Is Awesome.